-- a) All development proposals, proportionate to the scale and nature of each development, should set out comprehensively, within a supporting statement, how the proposals strengthen and enhance character, as described within both the Village Character Area(s) and also the setting of the development site as identified in the Portreath Parish Village Character Assessment, including:
+- a) All development proposals, proportionate to the scale and nature of each development, should set out comprehensively, within a Design and Access Statement, how the proposals strengthen and enhance character, as described for the appropriate Village Character Area(s) (both within and within the setting of the development site) as identified in the Portreath Parish Village Character Assessment, including:

 - i.
 Building and design cues

 - ii.
 Spaces

 - iii.
 Views

 - iv.
 Landscape and Green Infrastructure

 - v.
 Transport and Access

 - vi.
 Aesthetic and Tranquillity

 - vii.
 Elements of value

 - b) Applicants, proportionate to the scale and nature of each development, will be required to demonstrate how the development has addressed the recommendations set out within the Village Character Assessment Planning Guidelines, specific to the Character Area, in the following aspects:

 - i.
 The location of the development and site selection, including alternatives

 - ii.
-The orientation and position of the built form - iii.
-The type of development - iv.
-Size, scale and form of the development, including in relation to the previous footprint (for redevelopments) - v.
-Development density - vi.
-Design choices and architectural detailing - vii.
-Materials used in the development - viii.
-Landscaping - c) Development will be supported where it can be demonstrated that the proposal conserves and enhances character and addresses the Planning Recommendations as set out within the VCA.
+The orientation and position of the built form

+- iii.
+The type of development

+- iv.
+Size, scale and form of the development, including in relation to the previous footprint (for redevelopments)

+- v.
+Development density

+- vi.
+Design choices and architectural detailing

+- vii.
+Materials used in the development

+- viii.
+Landscaping

+- c) Development will be supported where it can be demonstrated that the proposal conserves and enhances character and addresses the Planning Recommendations as set out within the VCA.

-Figure 10: Portreath Village Character Areas (please note that the character area boundaries do not specify the settlement areas for the housing policies in this NDP)
+Figure 10 Portreath Village Character Areas (please note that the character area boundaries do not specify the settlement boundaries to be applied for the housing policies in this NDP)

-Figure 11: Bridge Village Character Areas (please note that the character area boundaries do not specify the settlement areas for the housing policies in this NDP)
+Figure 11 Bridge Village Character Areas (please note that the character area boundaries do not specify the settlement boundaries to be applied for the housing policies in this NDP)

-7.9.
-Policy 8: Provision of Energy Efficient Buildings and Places
+7.9 Policy 8 Provision of Energy efficient buildings and places

-- 7.9.1.
-The Parish encourages wherever possible the use of renewable energy and environmentally sustainable materials and construction. - 7.9.2.
-However, care will need to be taken that the siting and type of structures and fixtures should not have an undue negative visual impact on the landscape or heritage character of the area or pose risks to protected species in accordance with other policies in this NDP. - 7.9.3.
-Materials and designs should blend in with the surrounding buildings and landscapes.
+- 7.9.1 The Parish encourages wherever possible the use of renewable energy and environmentally sustainable materials and construction. - 7.9.2 However, care will need to be taken that the siting and type of structures and fixtures should not have an undue negative visual impact on the landscape or heritage character of the area or pose risks to protected species in accordance with other policies in this NDP. - 7.9.3 Materials and designs should blend in with the surrounding buildings and landscapes.
 For example, solar panels constructed from non-reflective material, including systems which can be incorporated as part of slate tiling on a roof would be appropriate on buildings with slate roofs or on new buildings in areas where slate roofs are characteristic.
 Solar collectors can be incorporated into the existing roof in the same way as roof windows.
-Roof-mounted panels should be installed so that they are flush with the roof and do not protrude above the roofline.
+Roofmounted panels should be installed so that they are flush with the roof and do not protrude above the roofline.